 So very much has happened since I last blogged.
 In my last brief post, I talked about how much the summer heat was sending me into a major flare.
 I’m just beginning to improve.
+Have you ever heard of Sjögrens Syndrome?
 My primary care physician began to suspicion in September of 2018 that there was an underlying condition beyond MCAS and EDS causing my health concerns.
 She ran an autoimmune panel which was suggestive of an autoimmune disease.
 My PCP made a referral to the University Rheumatology department.
 The first intake opening wasn’t until March of 2019, but luckily they had substitute doctors come in.

 My first appointment with the University Rheumatology department was in November of 2018.
 After many vials of blood and other tests, the rheumatologist diagnosed me with Sjögrens Syndrome in December of 2018.
 Sjögrens Syndrome is a rheumatic autoimmune disorder.
 Someone with Sjögrens Syndrome either has primary Sjögrens (they have not other rheumatic autoimmune diseases) or secondary Sjögrens (the person has at least one other rheumatic autoimmune disease, most often lupus or rheumatoid arthritis).
 According to the Sjögrens Syndrome Foundation, it’s about a 50/50 split on the diagnosis.
 At this point, I’ve been diagnosed with Primary Sjögrens Syndrome.